Performing with a steady beat is a fundamental musical skill and working towards that skill can be part of every music lesson.

 I have a gorgeous little blackbird puppet that I use for this song.
 I call him Quaver (always preparing for the future!).
 I bounce the bird on my knee and the children do the same.
 We also fly him around to show melodic contour, but more on that later!
 If a child is struggling to feel the beat then I can bounce the bird on their shoulder or hand.
 The children can choose different places on their body to bounce the bird.

-The DoReMi Piano Game Cards include a set of Black Crow icon cards.
+The Game Cards include a set of Black Crow icon cards.
 The children have their own set to take away so that they can practise these games at home.

-The first activity with the cards is working out how many we need for the song.
+The first activity with the cards is lining them up and working out how many times we need to tap through the four cards to fit the song.
 I might ask them how many times Quaver bounces on their knee, or how many sounds there are in the song, or just how many birds do we need.
 Sometimes the children will guess, then we can count out their suggestion and double check, each time tapping once on each card.
-Sometimes they will drag a card from one side of the table to the other while we sing, then count how many they used.

 Once they have the right number they line them up on the table and tap while we sing.
 They must tap each bird once for each sound.
 Some children will do it straight away, especially if you’ve already spent much of the lesson tapping knees and bouncing birds.
 However some will rush ahead.
 They will reach the end of the cards before the end of the song.
 Then you have a puzzle to solve!
 Why might they finish too soon?
-Many will suggest they don’t have enough cards, but didn’t we make sure we definitely had the right number?
 Perhaps they tapped too fast or started fine but sped up near the “finish line”.
 Remind them it’s not a race and the game is to finish the cards at the same time as they finish the song.

 The same activities can be completed with the next three songs in Sing and Play since they all have single syllable words, one to each beat.
 The children love choosing from my big bag of puppets!
+The Game Cards also have cards for The Clown and Woof Woof, plus on the reverse of the Black Crow cards there is some blue sky for Reach for the Sky.
 They could also make their own icon cards to match the theme of the song.

 Success on the instrument